 Students have a rotating presence for production, giving them the chance to operate different aspects of the game’s broadcast.

 “The video production students have been working in our press box during games to practice game-day production for our varsity sporting events,” continued Ortiz.
-“The kids took turns working the replay, scoreboard, camera and serving as game day director, and are creating rules for the hierarchy within the press box.”
+“The kids took turns working the replay, scoreboard, camera and serving as game day director, and are creating rules for the hierarchy within the press box.
+On their third game of running the scoreboard, a couple of the students came to me to share with me their vision for the game day experience.”

 Roberts said the students are taking the lead with plans to improve production as the class develops.